-Dr. Christopher Carter is certified by the American Board of Family Medicine and specializes in primary care sports medicine.
+Dr. Carter is certified by the American Board of Family Medicine and specializes in primary care sports medicine.
 He completed a fellowship at the American Sports Medicine Institute and Andrews Sports Medicine & Orthopaedic Center.
 Shortly thereafter he earned his Certificate of Added Qualification in Sports Medicine.

 A native of Dallas, Texas, Dr. Carter attended Oakwood University in Huntsville, Alabama and received a Bachelor of Science in Biology, graduating with honors.
 He then received his medical degree from Meharry Medical College in Nashville, Tennessee.
 Following medical school he completed a Family Medicine Residency at Nashville General Hospital, serving as Chief Resident his final year.